Childhood pets always have a special place in our hearts. And your child and kitty could forge a lifelong friendship.

 - Listen to your cat: teach your kids about your cat's body language and how your fur-baby will ask for pats, to play, or to be left alone

 - Pat gently: when they're spending time together, have your child sit quietly next to your cat and gently stroke their back and side with an open hand

 - Use toys, not your hands: make sure your kids use toys when playing with your cat, not their hands

-- Use a low, calm voice: dogs have much better hearing than we do, so loud screaming and yelling can be very stressful
+- Use a low, calm voice: cats have much better hearing than we do, so loud screaming and yelling can be very stressful

 - Help with feeding: encourage your child to feed your cat at mealtimes – this will help forge a strong bond between them